saleor/saleor.io-learn/setup/graphql-code-generator.md

 - schema url: `https://vercel.saleor.cloud/graphql/`,
 - path to query documents / fragments: `graphql/*.graphql`
 - selecting and installing plugins: let's leave the preselected ones,
-- destination to where your files should be generated: `generated/graphql.ts`
+- destination to where your files should be generated: `saleor/api.ts`

 The Initialization Wizard creates a `codegen.yaml` config file with the above information specified.
-You can leave it as it is, but we suggest changing the file to a more robust alternative provided by GraphQL Config library, as described in the Manual setup section below.
+You can leave it as it is, but we suggest using a more robust alternative provided by GraphQL Config library, as described in the Manual setup section below.

 After completing the wizard, install the plugins running: `npm install` or `pnpm install`.